Justin Simmons (American football)

-Justin Simmons (born November 19, 1993) is an American professional football safety.
-He played college football for the Boston College Eagles and was selected by the Denver Broncos in the third round of the 2016 NFL draft.
-He has also played for the Atlanta Falcons.
+Justin Simmons (born November 19, 1993) is an American former professional football player who was a safety in the National Football League (NFL) for nine seasons, primarily with the Denver Broncos.
+He played college football for the Boston College Eagles and was selected by the Broncos in the third round of the 2016 NFL draft.
+Simmons also played for the Atlanta Falcons.
+During his career, he was a four-time second-team All-Pro and two-time Pro Bowler.

 College career

-Simmons attended Boston College where he enrolled as a communication major in the Morrissey College of Arts and Sciences.
+Simmons attended Boston College, where he enrolled as a communication major in the Morrissey College of Arts and Sciences.
 While at Boston College, he played both safety and cornerback.

 In 2012, as a freshman he appeared in all 12 of the Eagles games.
 He started six games at free safety and one at cornerback.
 He finished seventh on the team with 52 tackles, he was tied for the team lead with two forced fumbles.
 In 2013, as a sophomore, he appeared in all 13 games, he recorded 34 tackles, 22 solo tackles, and three pass break-ups.
 In 2014, as a junior, he started all 13 games, the first seven at free safety and the final six at right cornerback, moving due to injuries on the team.
 For the season, he led the team with 76 tackles, 63 solo and two interceptions.
 He finished second on the team with five pass breakups.
 Before the 2015 season, he was awarded the Jay McGillis Memorial Scholarship Award.
 For the season, as a senior, he started all 12 games at free safety.
 He finished the season third on the team with 67 tackles, 49 solo.
 He was tied for 20th in the nation and second in the conference with five interceptions and tied for first in the conference with three fumble recoveries.
 He was named Second-team All-Atlantic Coast Conference (ACC) by the Atlantic Coast Sports Media Association and ACC head coaches.
 He was also named Second-team All-ACC by Phil Steele and the Associated Press.
 He was named to Steele's All-American Fourth Team and ProFootballFocus.com All-America honorable mention.